ddrohan/web-app-dev-labs/lab2/step_3.md

 ```
 Be clear about what is happening here and how we use the ***$scope*** object to allow access in our ***view*** (our donations.html).

+---

+## Displaying our 'List of Donations'

+Everything we need to display our list of donations is already implemented in our **'donations.html'** page (as per the solution) but you should investigate how we actually achieve the rendering of the list and familarise yourself with the different ***angular directives*** used in the solution, below is an extract from the page but it's worth having a look at the complete html at some stage.